 A term deposit is a cash investment with a guaranteed return and generally offered at a fixed interest rate over a set period of time (the term).
 You’ll also encounter the term Guaranteed Investment Certificates (GICs), which are basically the same thing as term deposits.

 A term deposit can come in two forms: redeemable, which means you don’t have to wait until the end of the term to take out your money, and non-redeemable where your money is locked for a fixed period of time.
 Depending on the type of term deposit you purchase, interest can be paid to you annually, at the end of the term or sometimes even monthly.

 Depending on your financial plan you can invest in a term deposit with terms ranging from one month to five or more years.
 Short-term deposits will tend to have lower interest rates than longer terms.

 The difference between redeemable and non-redeemable term deposits is straight-forward.
-You can’t cash-in a non-redeemable term deposit without incurring penalties, but you can generally cash-in redeemable term deposits before the end of their term.
+You can’t cash-in a non-redeemable term deposit, but you can generally cash-in redeemable term deposits before the end of their term.
 Make sure you pay attention to the conditions surrounding redeemable term deposits.
 For instance:

 There are other possible conditions, so if you anticipate needing access to your money, ask your financial advisor before you purchase a redeemable term deposit.

 Some term deposits are completely cashable, meaning that at any point during the term you can redeem them with no fees or penalties, along with whatever interest you've earned.
 Because of their flexibility, redeemable term deposits will tend to have lower interest rates than non-redeemable term deposits.